 Step 8: Technical SEO

 You should have a well-structured real estate website that is easy to navigate for the visitor and crawlable by Googlebot.
 Related pages must link nicely to each other.
-Things to focus Technical SEO-wise to optimise your real estate website’s site architecture include;
+Things to focus on Technical SEO-wise to optimise your real estate website’s site architecture include;

 - Target the right keywords used in the URL, Page title, Meta Description, Image ALT text and page header tags.